 He has been admitted to the New York and Paris Bars.
 He received his JD from Georgetown Law, where he was a Global Law Scholar and founded and chaired the Georgetown International Arbitration Society.
 He also holds a post-graduate degree in comparative law and a J.D. equivalent, both from the University of Paris I (La Sorbonne).

-Tsegaye is a Senior Associate in the International Arbitration Group at Shearman & Sterling LLP, London.
+Tsegaye is a Counsel in the International Arbitration Group at Shearman & Sterling LLP, London.
 Prior to joining Shearman & Sterling, Tsegaye worked for 3 years with Allen & Overy LLP, Paris, and has considerable experience in commercial and investor-state disputes under various arbitration rules and industries.
 He has also worked in the Ministry of Justice in Ethiopia [where he was born and raised] as a summer intern.

 Tsegaye is registered as an arbitrator and mediator with arbitration centres in East and Northern Africa.
 He is a member of organisations, which focus on the development of international arbitration in Africa, including the Intergovernmental Authority on Development (IGAD) task force advising on the creation of an arbitration centre in Djibouti.
 He also serves as the Africa regional representative of LCIA YIAG.

 Tsegaye is admitted to the Paris Bar and as a solicitor of the Supreme Court of England and Wales.
 A native Amharic and French speaker, he also speaks English fluently and is conversant in Spanish.